joaopbbezerra/second-project/README.md

 ## Hi, welcome to Matchflix!

-Here you will be able to see our code and feel free to use it We used this technologies:
+Here you will be able to see our code and feel free to use it!
+We used this technologies:

 <div  style="display: inline_block"><br>